Kateri Tekakwitha: Upheaval and invasions

-Tekakwitha grew up in a period of upheaval, as the Mohawk interacted with French and Dutch colonists, who were competing in the lucrative fur trade.
-Trying to make inroads in Iroquois territory, the French attacked the Mohawk in present-day central New York in 1666.
+Tekakwitha grew up in a period of upheaval, as the Mohawks interacted with French and Dutch colonists, who were competing in the lucrative fur trade.
+Trying to make inroads in Iroquois territory, the French attacked the Mohawks in present-day central New York in 1666.
 After driving the people from their homes, the French burned the three Mohawk villages.
 Tekakwitha, around ten years old, fled with her new family.

-After the defeat by the French forces, the Mohawk accepted a peace treaty that required them to tolerate Jesuit missionaries in their villages.
-The Jesuits established a mission near Auriesville, New York.
-They spoke of Christianity in terms with which the Mohawk could identify.
+After being defeated by the French forces, the Mohawks accepted a peace treaty that required them to tolerate Jesuit missionaries in their villages.
+The Jesuits established a mission near present-day Auriesville, New York.
+They spoke of Christianity in terms with which the Mohawsk could identify.

-The Mohawk crossed their river to rebuild Caughnawaga on the north bank, west of the present-day town of Fonda, New York.
-In 1667, when Tekakwitha was 11 years old, she met the Jesuit missionaries Jacques Frémin, Jacques Bruyas, and Jean Pierron, who had come to the village.
+The Mohawsk rebuilt Caughnawaga on the north bank of the river later named for them.
+(The present-day town of Fonda, New York developed just east of here in the mid-18th century.)
+In 1667, when Tekakwitha was 11 years old, she met Jesuit missionaries Jacques Frémin, Jacques Bruyas, and Jean Pierron, who had come to the village.
 Her uncle opposed any contact with them because he did not want her to convert to Christianity.
 One of his older daughters had already become Catholic.

 In the summer of 1669, several hundred Mohican warriors, advancing from the east, launched an attack on Caughnawaga.
 Tekakwitha, at that point around 13 years old, joined other girls to help priest Jean Pierron tend to the wounded, bury the dead, and carry food and water.

 Feast of the Dead

-Later in 1669, the Haudenosaunee Feast of the Dead was convened at Caughnawaga.
+Later in 1669, the Iroquois Feast of the Dead was convened at Caughnawaga.
 The remains of Tekakwitha's parents, along with others, were to be part of the ceremony.
-Father Pierron criticized the Feast of the Dead, but the assembled Haudenosaunee ordered him to be silent.
-Afterwards, however, they relented and promised to give up the feast.
+Father Pierron criticized the Feast of the Dead, but the assembled Iroquois ordered him to be silent.
+Afterward, however, they relented and promised to give up the feast.